laurence-lin/Retail-Store-Location-Ranking/README.md

 ![image](https://github.com/laurence-lin/Retail-Store-Location-Ranking/blob/master/retail_store.jpg)
 Fig. 2 The nearby area of a retail store to analze

 For each retail store, we collect geographic data such as neighbor competitors.
 The geographic data is collected nearby each retail store within 200 meter radius.
-We collect several geographic features from Foursquare API for each retail store, including:
+The features includes:

 Density: number of neighbor venues

-Competitiveness: number of same type (fast food restaurant) in the nearby area Neighbor entropy: the diversity of venue types in the nearby area Total competitiveness: number of all possible competitors (all type restaurants) in the nearby area Area popularity: Number of residential venue in the nearby area We summarize the factors that influence a retail store’s popularity: Consumer behavior, area popularity, and number of competitors.
+Competitiveness: number of same type (fast food restaurant) in the nearby area

+Neighbor entropy: the diversity of venue types in the nearby area

+Total competitiveness: number of all possible competitors (all type restaurants) in the nearby area

+Area popularity: Number of residential venue in the nearby area

+We summarize the factors that influence a retail store’s popularity: Consumer behavior, area popularity, and number of competitors.
 By Foursquare API, we scrape density and residential venues as area popularity, and competitiveness for fast food restaurant and all type restaurants.
 Space heterogeneity is considered by previous research, that diversity of venue implies different type of potential consumers.
 Exploratory Data Analysis: We observe the relationship between each features and the target, number of comments.